gabrielegilardi/FeedForwardNN/README.md

 ## Characteristics

 - The code has been written and tested in Python 3.7.7.
-- Multi-input/multi-output (multivariate) feed-forward neural network implementation for regression problems.
+- Multi-input/multi-output (multivariate) feed-forward neural network implementation for regression and classification.
 - Arbitrary number of nodes for input, hidden, and output layers.
 - Continuous problem: quadratic cost function, L2-type regularization term, sigmoid activation for hidden layers, linear activation for output layer.
 - Classification problem: cross-entropy cost function, L2-type regularization term, sigmoid activation for hidden and output layers, classes determined automatically.